afsalahamad95/programmingPlatform/README.md

 <h1 align="center">📝 Online Test Platform</h1>

 <p align="center">
-A flexible and efficient platform designed for creating and attempting tests with various question types, automated scheduling, and advanced functionalities for administrators and users.
+A flexible, secure and efficient platform designed for creating and attempting tests with various question types, automated scheduling, and advanced functionalities for administrators and users.
 </p>

 ---